PingoLH/Pytorch-HarDNet/README.md

 ## Architecture
 #### HarDNet Block:
 - k = groth rate (as in DenseNet)
-- m = channel multiply factor (1.6~1.7)
+- m = channel multiplying factor (1.6~1.7)
 - Conv3x3 for all layers (no bottleneck layer)
-- Conv-BN-ReLU for all layers (istead of BN-ReLU-Conv in DenseNet)
+- Conv-BN-ReLU for all layers (intead of BN-ReLU-Conv in DenseNet)
 - No global dense connection (input of a HarDBlk is NOT reused as a part of output)
 <p align="center">
   <img src="ReadmeImg/hardnet_blk.png" width="640" title="HarDNet Block">